 In case there is no external source for battery temperature; charger uses its internal temperature for battery temperature compensation.
 The temperature reading is taken in the morning; when the charger has been idle for at least one hour, i.e. when the charger is not actively charging a battery or supplying a load.

-This setting is available when a VE.Smart network is set-up and the battery temperature is available (e.g. by using a Smart Battery Sense or a Smart BMV with a temperature sensor).
+This setting is available when a VE.Smart network is set-up and the battery temperature is available (e.g. by for example using a Smart Battery Sense or a Smart BMV with the optional temperature sensor).
 It can be used to disable charging at low temperatures as required by Lithium batteries.

 For Lithium Iron Phosphate batteries this setting is preset at 5 degrees Celsius, for the other battery types it is disabled.
 When creating a user defined battery the cut-off temperature level can be adjusted manually.